TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-There are a lot of users available.
+There are a lot of users listed.

-We select the most interesting and put them into a file called `users.txt`:
+We select the most interesting ones and put them into a file called `users.txt`:

 <br />